 Some future pilots are inspired by a parent’s love of aviation.
 Some may visit an airshow and discover their passion by the sights and sounds of aircraft in action.
 Others simply look up.

-And so it was for a young Doug Rozendaal, now the CAF Red Tail Squadron coordinator and P-51C Mustang Tuskegee Airmen pilot.
+And so it was for a young Doug Rozendaal, CAF Red Tail Squadron P-51C Mustang Tuskegee Airmen pilot.

 Doug grew up on his family’s farm in central Iowa.
 With time on his hands and the great outdoors as his playground, Doug spent much time during his childhood watching the skies.
 He had an innate love of all things flight.

 “It must have been instinctual.
 I was always staring up at the sky,” recalls Doug.
 “I don’t remember ever not wanting to fly.
 I’d even build cockpits out of cardboard boxes.
 I was obsessed with flying.”

 Without an aviation mentor, Doug sought out his lifelong dedication to flight on his own.
 He learned to fly by paying his own way, bit by bit, for lessons in Nevada, Iowa.
 He became a private pilot, renting airplanes whenever he could.
 As luck would have it, he got hired as a sales rep for a company that gave him the opportunity to fly himself around for sales calls, and was able to parlay his personal passion into his work.

 As careers shifted and airborne sales calls were no longer part of his work, a chance encounter with a DC-3 led to a new experience along his aviation path, giving him the opportunity to fly freight for FedEx in the DC-3.
 Right seat in this aircraft led to left seat in a Twin Beach.